COVID-19 cases spike in Michigan, fueled by infections among kids

 New data from the Michigan Department of Health and Human Services shows this dramatic surge is due in large part to cases spiking among children and teenagers.

 According to state data, since February 19, average daily new COVID-19 cases among children under 10 jumped 230%, more than any other age group.
 The second-highest increase in infections is in the 10 to 19 age group, which saw cases rise 227%.
-The trends in these groups exceed that of the state as a whole, which has seen cases increase 194% over the past six weeks.
+The trends in these groups exceed that of the state as a whole.

 The rise in cases among kids has been evident elsewhere across the country.
 In Minnesota, people under age 20 made up nearly a quarter of reported cases in March, up from less than 15% at the end of February.
 Similar trends have been seen in other states as well, including Illinois and Massachusetts.
 According to the most recent data from the American Academy of Pediatrics, more than 64,000 new cases in children were reported nationwide between March 18 and March 25, the highest weekly total in a month.